 But he didn’t.

-Right then quite a few of the women in the audience silently shook their heads in disagreement, and I knew immediately that I had touched on something.
+A few of the women in the audience shook their heads in disagreement.
+I knew I had touched on something.
 Our best friends are our anchors and we do not leave them lightly, even if we are vulnerable and lack strength of conviction.
 The bond of a best friend and the feelings we share can never really disappear.
 We can be shattered by the loss of a best friend who has cast us aside for the sake of a romantic interest or friend, and the hurt of that happening will never be forgotten.